OSobky/speech-recognition-AWS/README.md

 ### Use pre-processing and post-processing C blocks

 You will find in the [C](C) folder the C blocks required for the deployment. which uses the C model and do a inference then ligth the led depends on the inference result.
-To include the C model in the embedding code, we need to change the TODO file
+To include the C model in the embedding code, we need to change the [model.cpp](C\tensorflow\lite\micro\examples\micro_speech\micro_features\model.cpp) file

 > **[Disclaimer]**
 > The C folder scripts was not created by me.
 I just reuse previously implemented C blocks by adding the created to model to the script